WATCH COMMENCEMENT LIVE ON SATURDAY, DECEMBER 14.

 Distinguishing features of microorganisms: structure, function, and their underlying basis, genetics.
 Microbial growth and death.
 Phylogeny of microbes and horizontal gene transfer.
 Infectious diseases and immunity.
 Exploitation of microbes by humans.
 Lab mandatory.
 Cross-listed as BIO 506.
 Prerequisite: C or better in BIO 151 and CHM 110.

 Basic bacterial cell biology and the human innate and adaptive immune systems.
 Focuses on and explores the cellular and molecular mechanisms used by bacterial pathogens to bypass the defenses of the body to cause infection in humans.
-Includes laboratory.
+Laboratory optional.
 Cross-listed as BIO 508.
 Prerequisite: C or better in BIO 151 and BIO 152 or BIO 111 and BIO 113.

 BIO 417 - Environmental Physiology (3-4 hours)